ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 # Change a site address

+> [!IMPORTANT]
+> There is currently a known issue caused by the retirement of BCS that is affecting changing of site addresses.
+The fix is currently being worked on.
+Currently, if you are facing issues, please try changing the site address using the PowerShell cmdlet while using the -SuppressBcsCheck parameter.

 > [!NOTE]
 > This feature isn't supported for Microsoft 365 GCC High or DoD customers.